flawnson/flawnson.github.io/docs/_posts/2020-01-01-travel-log.md

 - The garden in Retiro is absolutely beautiful and a must visit on a beautiful day.
 Go to the pond in the middle of the park and see the small palace.
 Be sure to bring a loved one!
 - Templo de Debod and the Royal Palace are ideal targets for a day trip.

+# Aug 10th 2022, New York - USA
+- We hit the road-trip at about 10pm, taking several stops to recharge the Tesla, take breaks, and switch drivers.
+- Day 1
+  - We made a pit stop at Dunkin' and got iced coffee and way too many breakfast sandwiches.
+We arrived in Manhattan at around noon or so.
+  - After a much-needed shower and nap, we visited Joe's pizza for a couple pies (some of the best pizza in NY but massively overpriced) and went to a rehearsal studio near Times square to meet up with the band.
+- Day 2
+  - Slept in to catch up on two nights worth of sleep, woke up and headed straight to Levain Bakery for some brioche and an insane chocolate chip and walnut cookie.
+  - I met with Kevin at the Museum of Natural History and made the rounds.
+Visited the featured shark exhibition.
+Had oysters and fish for dinner at Crave Fishbar and dessert at a Van Leeuwen Ice Cream.
+  - We took the subway back to Kevin's place near Times Square and met up with Abhinav before making our way down to Littlefield in Brooklyn for the show.
+  - Had drinks after the show nearby and late night snacks at plan b in Koreatown.
+- Day 3
+  - Slept in again, packed and dropped off our bags at Shoreham.
+Had the best oat latte of my life and a decent almond croissant from Blue Bottle Coffee.
+  - Met with Jasmine and roamed around Soho and Chinatown, snacking on rice pudding, Liang Pi, Hand pulled noodles, Xiao Long Bao, and other goodies.
+  - Met with Tonie and his girlfriend for Chinese family style dinner at Congee Village, had some addictive spicy salt and pepper clams.
+Ended the night with some fantastic Ube ice cream at Smoove
+- Day 4
+  - Woke up and got a Hojicha latte from Blue Bottle (these guys don't miss).
+Met with Jasmine for lunch at Gupshup, had the most insane morrel mushroom dish I've ever had, and a very interesting spicy mango lassi with green chilli
+  - Dropped by the world's Flagship Uniqlo on 5th Ave, the Starbucks reserve at Chelsea, and Chelsea market for some great Halva and oat milk ice cream, Japanese-style tacos, and an assortment of baos.
+We walked the Highline to the Vessel and ended the night at the Ice Cube Apple store.
+  - Started the morning with Dunkin Iced coffee, a 6 pack of donuts, Birria tacos from a food truck nearby, and gyro and Shawarma from the original Halal guys food cart.
+We reached the MoMa before it got too hot outside.
+  - That same day we had oysters and shrimp cocktail, fried brie with honey mustard, avocado spaghetti, ice cream cookies, giant cream puffs, and a slice of pizza that same day.
+I don't know how I didn't gain weight.
+- Day 5
+  - We had Levain bakery cookies, baguette with jam and butter, and a slice of coffee cake before walking through central park and heading over to the MET.
+  - For dinner we had omakase at Tanoshi Sushi and Sake bar.
+It was 13 courses an my favorite nigiri was the salmon with torched yuzu miso.
+The scallop with tuna was a close second.
+It was byob and we brought a bottle of white wine.
+For dessert we had Van Leeuwen ice cream.
+- Day 6
+  - Woke up, caught up on some work, and met with Jasmine for lunch at Shake Shack.
+I had a double Shack Burger with cheese fries and an Oreo shake.
+We took a stroll through Bryant park and stopped to listen to the ragtime pianist.
+We dropped by the NY Public Library and saw some really cool manuscripts.
+  - Ramy and I headed to Newark airport very early, and were lucky to get our flights bumped to an earlier time.
+We flew back to Toronto and were settled in back home by 10.
+- I still think about the food I had.